nginxinc/kubernetes-ingress/docs/content/installation/installation-with-operator.md

 docs: "DOCS-604"
 ---

+{{< note >}}
-**Note: an NGINX Ingress Operator version compatible with the 2.2.0 NGINX Ingress Controller release is not available yet.
-We will update this document and remove this note once we publish a compatible Operator version.**
+An NGINX Ingress Operator version compatible with the 2.2.0 NGINX Ingress Controller release is not available yet.
+We will update this document and remove this note once we publish a compatible Operator version.
+{{< /note >}}

 This document describes how to install the NGINX Ingress Controller in your Kubernetes cluster using the NGINX Ingress Operator.